harrysui1997/Passive-vs-Active-Management-Analysis/README.md

 # Passive-vs-Active-Management-Analysis

-## Tpoic of Research
+## Topic of Research
-We want to compare the performance between management funds and ETF/Markets in the past three years (2018-2021) to answer a few questions?
+We want to compare the performance between actively management funds vs ETF/Market (S&p 500) in the past three years (2018-2021) to answer a few questions?
-1. Does these management plans outperform ETF/Markets during a correction period ?
+1. Does the fund managers outperform ETF/Markets during a correction period ?
-2. Is there any association between daily covid19 cases and Market?
+2. Is there any association between daily covid19 cases and the Market?

 ## Analysis Methodology
-We will figure that out :p
+Through the use of financial ratios we will compare, returns, volatility, and risk of actively managed mutual funds vs the passive index solutions (S&P 500).
+We will also look at covid cases and deaths to see what effects they have on the market